 It is natural for families to grow and expand over time.
 From the magical and terrifying first child experience to the joy and overwhelm of adding yet another baby to the family.

 While us as adults can become wrapped up in the excitement of welcoming a new baby to the family, your existing children may not share this excitement.
-For children have no idea what this new baby will mean to their world (just like us when we were first-time parents).
+Children often have no idea what this new baby will mean to their world (just like us when we were first-time parents).
 This new baby that everyone keeps talking about is already getting so much attention and conversation air-time that children can begin to feel lost before the baby even arrives.
 Then the day comes, Mum has the baby and your child’s life will never look the same again.

-- Loss of control – children thrive on being able to control their world as it gives them a sense of stability and security.
+1. Loss of control – children thrive on being able to control their world as it gives them a sense of stability and security.
 When a new baby arrives children can feel an overwhelming loss of control and may act out in an effort to get it back or to simply vent the feelings they are experiencing.